pedalion/treebanks/README.md

 * Mimnermus: fragments – annotated by Wouter Mercelis
 * Aesopos: some fables – annotated by Colin Swaelens
 * Parts of Genesis in the Septuagint translation – annotated by Jonas Roose
-* Euripides' Medea – annotated by Toon Van Hal and the KU Leuven Ba3-students (2018-2019)
 * Batrachomyomachia – annotated by Colin Swaelens
 * Isocrates' letters (selection) – annotated by Toon Van Hal
+* Lucian, Lis vocalium – annotated by Sanderijn Gijbels
+* Lucian, Symposium – annotated by Yoran Joosten

 ## Credits